Which city is cheaper, Porto or Albufeira?

 Albufeira usually gets less rain in July than Porto.
 Albufeira gets 1 mm (0 in) of rain, while Porto receives 16 mm (0.6 in) of rain this time of the year.

 The autumn attracts plenty of travelers to both Albufeira and Porto.
-Many travelers come to Albufeira for the hiking trails, the city's sights and attractions, and the natural beauty of the area.
+Many travelers come to Albufeira for the hiking trails, the city's sights and attractions, the shopping scene, and the natural beauty of the area.
 Also, many visitors come to Porto in the autumn for the city's sights and attractions, the shopping scene, and the natural beauty of the area.

 Porto receives a lot of rain in the autumn.
 In October, Albufeira usually receives less rain than Porto.
 Albufeira gets 67 mm (2.6 in) of rain, while Porto receives 131 mm (5.2 in) of rain each month for the autumn.